SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 Or run it from the terminal by navigating to the directory with the pom and running the `mvn clean spring-boot:run` command.

-Negative
+> aside negative
-: If you get an error that says something like `Web server failed to start.
+> If you get an error that says something like `Web server failed to start.
 Port XXXX was already in use.` then change the `server.port` value in `application.yml` to an open port.

-Positive
+> aside positive
-: Notice that by using Spring Cloud Stream the developer doesn't need to learn the Solace Messaging API.
+> Notice that by using Spring Cloud Stream the developer doesn't need to learn the Solace Messaging API.
 The developer just writes generic Spring beans and configuration, filled in by the AsyncAPI generator, in the application.yml file binds the messaging channels and connection to the broker for the developer.

 ## Extend Your EDA Design